 Crisis Control Ministry is here to help people through these hard times.
 We also believe that we are assisting people to obtain and maintain affordable housing through rent and utility deposit assistance.

 Since 1973, the ministry has consistently provided direct services to the poor, working poor, elderly, disabled, and others who find themselves in a crisis.
 These services are received through a personal interview and assessment procedure.

 Information for Those Seeking Assistance

-Crisis Control Ministry provides financial assistance for rent, utilities, and heating fuel.
+Crisis Control Ministry provides financial assistance for rent/mortgage, utilities, and heating fuel.
 Persons seeking financial assistance will undergo an interview process to determine the need, available resources, involvement of other agencies, and a realistic plan to move them towards relative independence.
-These individuals are required to provide cause of crisis, proof of household income, and receipts from expenses.
 When you come to request assistance from Crisis Control, you are asked to bring these documents.

 Visit our Locations, Directions & Hours page for information specific to each office.